Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Introduction

-We implement \modelname in a tri-modal pre-training paradigm (similarly to ~\citet{MMV} and~\citet{VATT}).
-The learning paradigm consists of VT pre-training and VA pre-training.
-It learns modality-specific encoders to map images, audio, and text into a shared vector space.
-The image encoder is shared in VA and VT pre-training and thus connects audio and text in the tri-modal embedding space implicitly, without using parallel AT data (see Figure~\ref{fig:bibi-modal_diagram}).

-Besides the fully unsupervised \emph{pivoting} model \modelname, we consider improving it with two cases of varying AT supervision.
-(1) \emph{unsupervised curation:} whereby noisy AT pairs are explicitly mined from the pivoting model and serve as additional training data, and (2) \emph{few-shot curation:} whereby a small number of human-annotated AT pairs are made available at training time.

-We quantify the quality of the AT alignments via zero-shot audio-text retrieval and zero-shot audio classification.
+We evaluate on zero-shot audio-text retrieval and zero-shot audio classification.
 On the Clotho caption retrieval task~\citep{audiocaps-clotho}, without any parallel AT data, \modelname surpasses the supervised state of the art by 2.2\% R@1; on zero-shot audio classification tasks, it establishes new state of the arts, achieving 57.1\% accuracy on ESC50~\citep{ESC50} and 44.7\% accuracy on US8K~\citep{US8K}.
-We also show that \emph{unsupervised curation}, i.e., mining noisy pairs from the pivoting model, can surprisingly increase performance further (e.g., +5.7\% on ESC50 and +9.3\% on US8K).
-Finally, we find that \emph{few-shot curation} with only a few hundred supervised AT pairs during pre-training increases zero-shot audio classification accuracy by 8\% on US8K.
-However, for ESC-50, according to empirical scaling laws we demonstrate, it would require around $2^{21} \approx 2M$ aligned audio-text pairs for the zero-shot model to match human parity on ESC50 under our setup, which is an order-of-magnitude more than the largest currently-available audio-text corpus of \citep{audiocaps}.
+We also show that the zero-resource pivoting AT model \modelname can be improved by: \begin{enumerate}[wide=0\parindent,noitemsep] \item[(1)] \emph{Unsupervised curation:} whereby noisy AT pairs are explicitly mined from the pivoting model and serve as additional training data (e.g., +5.7\% on ESC50 and +9.3\% on US8K); and \item[(2)] \emph{Few-shot curation:} whereby a small number of human-annotated audio caption pairs are made available at training time (e.g., a few hundred pairs increases the zero-shot audio classification accuracy by 8\% on US8K). \end{enumerate}

+However, for ESC-50, according to the empirical scaling relationship we find, it would require around $2^{21} \approx 2\text{M}$ aligned audio-text pairs for the zero-shot model to match human parity on ESC50 under our setup, which is an order-of-magnitude more than the largest currently-available audio-text corpus of~\citet{audiocaps}.
-We hope our work will inspire future work on learning audio-text connections with less supervision.